JonRaymundo/JonRaymundo/README.md

 ### About Me

-Jonathan Raymundo
+I am Jonathan Raymundo

-I am 21 years old.
+Currently 22 years old.
 I like playing video games (mostly league of legends).
 I also enjoy learning other languages, currently working on learning chinese.
+I look forward to this semester and everything I will learn.